JonasGessner/JGProgressView/README.md

 Usage
 =====

-It is used like a UIProgressView (its a UIProgressView subclass so its obvious)
+It is used like a UIProgressView (obviously; its a UIProgressView subclass)

 To make the Progress View indeterminate simply set the 'isIndeterminate' property to YES